BiyuHuang/WallaceHuangBlog/_posts/2025-05-30-Why-Do-We-Still-Choose-Manual-Work-In-An-Automated-World.markdown

 tags: Thoughts
 ---

-# Why Do We Still Choose Manual Work in an Automated World?

 *By a seasoned engineer tired of repetitive inefficiency*

 > “Anything that can be automated, should be automated.”